microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Adequate vascularization is a prerequisite for successful bone formation and regeneration as well as osseointegration of biomaterials [@doi:10.1021/acsabm.1c00979; @doi:10.1089/ten.teb.2020.0132; @doi:10.1242/dev.136861; @doi:10.1002/jbm.a.32411; @doi:10.1042/CS20180155].
 Without high-resolution imaging, the interplay between vasculature and bone tissue cannot be adequately studied, making it impossible to control these processes.

 Non-destructive microCT imaging is considered the only viable approach for 3D imaging of an intact bone-implant interface [@doi:10.1111/cpr.12578].
 To properly distinguish the vasculature from other soft tissue structures, instillation of a contrast agent or producing an intravascular casting is necessary.

-Unfortunately, the microCT-based distinction of the vessels from other soft tissue structures is not possible without intravascular casting or instillation of contrast agents.
-Our hereby presented method of imaging the microvasculature within bones based on instillation with µAngiofil overcomes several drawbacks of previously described methods (for details, see [Introduction] for a thorough explanation) and is suitable for the visualization of the microvasculature within bone tissue with or without decalcification (Fig. @fig:2).
+Our hereby presented method of imaging the microvasculature within bones based on instillation with µAngiofil overcomes several drawbacks of previously described methods (see [Introduction] for a thorough explanation) and is suitable for the visualization of the microvasculature within bone tissue with or without decalcification (Fig. @fig:2).

 The developed decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation [@doi:10.1038/srep41842].
+Such a decalcification step enables tomographic imaging of the murine hind limb vasculature with less artifacts around the bone at lower acceleration voltages of the X-ray source due to the reduced radiopacity of the bone.
+Such lower acceleration voltages often enable shortened scanning times, leading to a higher sample throughput.
+Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature and facilitates histological evaluation of the sample, as both described previously [@doi:10.1038/srep41842].

-Distinct differences in the X-ray attenuation of µAngiofil and the bone tissue allow for assessing vascularization and bone growth without the need for repeated tomographic scans (before and after decalcification) and subsequent registration.
+Due to the distinct differences in the X-ray attenuation of µAngiofil and the bone tissue we can also forgo the step of bone decalcification.
+We thus avoid the need for repeated tomographic scans (before and after decalcification) and subsequent registration of the two scans and are still able to assess vascularization and bone growth directly in one scan.
 This saves machine and labor time and does not damage the sample composition.

-The microangioCT approach we present here can be used for simultaneous visualization of the hard (and eventually soft) tissues and their vascularization in small and large animal models.
+The microangioCT approach we present here can thus be used for simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.

 One of the noteworthy possible applications of this approach is simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. @fig:3).
 Especially for studying bone metastatic models it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.
 Such a decalcification would hinder the thorough assessment of pathological processes in bone tissue.